MicroFocus/data-protector-uic-plugin-archetype/examples/samplefs-plugin/README.md

 There are several ways to trigger a backup request
 - Use the REST API (served by app server) to make a backup request programmatically
-- Use the Web UI to initiate a backup request interactively
+- Use the CLI omnib command to initiate a backup request interactively
-- Use the Web UI to set up scheduled backup

 Here is an example request URL and associated payload/body to the app server REST API to programmatically trigger a backup request.
 Note that the *specificationName* value should match the name of the backup specification from the earlier example.